Brown and Carney: Availability

-Four of the eight movies the duo made together at RKO Radio Pictures as a team were released in a DVD collection entitled "The RKO Brown & Carney Comedy Collection" in January 2015 by Warner Archive.
-This two-disc set includes Adventures of a Rookie, Rookies in Burma, Girl Rush, and Genius at Work.
-The film Step Lively was released on DVD by Warner Home Video in May 2008.
-Zombies on Broadway is available as part of the “Karloff & Lugosi Horror Classics” DVD set, released by Warner Home Video in October 2009.
+Four of the eight Brown & Carney features were released in a DVD collection entitled "The RKO Brown & Carney Comedy Collection" in January 2015 by Warner Archive.
+This two-disc set includes Adventures of a Rookie, Rookies in Burma, The Girl Rush, and Genius at Work.
+Step Lively was released on DVD by Warner Home Video in May 2008.
+Zombies on Broadway is available as part of the "Karloff & Lugosi Horror Classics" DVD set, released by Warner Home Video in October 2009.